University of London: 20th century

 The reforms initiated by the 1898 act came into force with the approval of the new federal statutes in 1900.
 Many of the colleges in London became schools of the university, including UCL, King's College, Bedford College, Royal Holloway and the London School of Economics.
 Regent's Park College, which had affiliated in 1841, became an official divinity school of the university in 1901 (the new statutes having given London the right to award degrees in theology) and Richmond (Theological) College followed as a divinity school of the university in 1902; Goldsmiths College joined in 1904; Imperial College was founded in 1907; Queen Mary College joined in 1915; the School of Oriental and African Studies was founded in 1916; and Birkbeck College, which was founded in 1823, joined in 1920.

 The previous provision for colleges outside London was not abandoned on federation, instead London offered two routes to degrees: "internal" degrees offered by schools of the university and "external" degrees offered at other colleges (now the University of London flexible and distance learning programmes).

 UCL and King's College, whose campaign for a teaching university in London had resulted in the university's reconstitution as a federal institution, went even further than becoming schools of the university and were actually merged into it.
-UCL's merger, under the 1905 University College London (Transfer) Act, happened in 1907.
+UCL's merger, under the University College London (Transfer) Act 1905 (5 Edw.
+7. c. xci), happened in 1907.
 The charter of 1836 was surrendered and all of UCL's property became the University of London's.
-King's College followed in 1910 under the 1908 King's College London (Transfer) Act.
+King's College followed in 1910 under the King's College London (Transfer) Act 1908 (8 Edw.
+7. c. xxxix).
 This was a slightly more complicated case, as the theological department of the college (founded in 1846) did not merge into the university but maintained a separate legal existence under King's College's 1829 charter.